ikvmnet/ikvm/CONTRIBUTING.md

   MSBuild project file that builds the output artifacts, including the NuGet packages.
 + IKVM.Runtime
   The main executable core of IKVM.
 Provides services used by IKVM.Java.
++ IKVM.Runtime.JNI
+  Additional support for IKVM to handle the Java Native Interface.
+Depends on the ikvm-native library.
 + IKVM.Java
   The OpenJDK distribution included with IKVM.
 This project is heavily customized to compile the OpenJDK Java source files and produce a .NET assembly from them.
++ IKVM.Image
+  Outputs the files that make up the Java Runtime Image base.
+That is, the lib/ directory.
++ IKVM.Image.JRE
+  Outputs the files that make up the Java Runtime Image JRE.
+That is, the contents of the bin/ directory typically associated with a JRE (java.exe, policytool.exe, etc).
++ IKVM.Image.JRE.runtime.*
+  Outputs the runtime-specific files that make up the Java Runtime Image JRE.
++ IKVM.Image.JDK
+  Outputs the files that make up the Java Runtime Image JDK.
+That is, the contents of the bin/ directory typically associated with a JDK (javac.exe, etc).
++ IKVM.Image.JDK.runtime.*
+  Outputs the runtime-specific files that make up the Java Runtime Image JDK.
 + ikvmc
   `ikvmc` executable.
 Transforms Java class files or JAR files into .NET libraries or executables.
 + ikvmstub